phonedotcom/events-integration-doc/README.md

 To use Phone.com API you need to have access token.
 Contact Phone.com support by email api@phone.com to discuss your integration and get one.

-Endpoints will be described below, this section of the document represents the minimal set-up you need to start.
+Full endpoints documentation can be found [here](./docs/api-endpoints.md), but this section of the document represents the minimal set-up you need to start receiving events.

 ### Create callback

 First of all you will need to define callback:

 ```
-curl -L -X POST 'https://api.phone.com/v4/accounts/YOUR_VOIP_ID/integrations/events/callbacks' \
+curl -L -X POST 'https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/callbacks' \
 -H 'Content-Type: application/json' \
 -H 'Authorization: Bearer YOUR_ACCESS_TOKEN' \
 --data-raw '{"config": {"url": "http://example.org"}}'